This statement is endorsed by the Royal College of General Practitioners.

 Delayed antibiotics are shown to be effective in reducing antibiotic use.
 Family satisfaction has been variable among studies and this may be associated with different strategies of delayed prescribing (ie higher satisfaction rates with family led strategies).
 Not unexpectedly, immediate antibiotics were associated with increased incidence of antibiotic related side effects, such as diarrhoea.
 Immediate antibiotics were associated with shorter duration of symptoms, such as fever and malaise.
 However, the clinical benefit appears to be limited (a reduction of less than one day of symptom duration).
 No difference was reported in complication rates, although studies were not powered to detect this.

-Two studies1113 in otitis media reported subgroup results for children below 2 years of age.
+in otitis media reported subgroup results for children below 2 years of age.
 Delayed antibiotics were effective in reducing antibiotic use.
 They were associated with increased rate of treatment failure in this group (reattendance with AOM-related symptoms and positive otoscopic findings within 30 days after initial presentation).
-This was also associated with antibiotic use within 30 days prior to enrolement11.
+This was also associated with antibiotic use within 30 days prior to enrolement11

 Limitations of current evidence